opendocsg/slw-judgments-backfill/2002_SGCA_26/report.md

  ... art.
 25 ... suggests a rigorous standard in order to qualify for full recovery from the air carrier.
 One of two criteria established is intentional damage.
 That will be rare indeed, particularly in flight, where the lives of many crew and passengers are inevitably at stake.
 That extreme exception gives a clue, without more, to the high stringency involved also in the alternative ground of exception...
 So too does the context.
 For this is an exception from a compensation regime which is obviously meant to be one of general application ... a study of the minutes of the Working Group which developed that [Hague] Protocol shows conclusively that its purpose was to limit even more rigorously the circumstances of escape from the general regime of limited entitlement, when compared to the already strict regime which had obtained under the Warsaw Convention itself. ( emphasis added )

-The point that the compensation regime provided for in a 22 was meant to be the rule rather than the exception was reinforced by the UK delegation to the Hague conference (quoted in _Singapore Airlines Ltd & Anor v Fujitsu Microelectronics (Malaysia) Sdn Bhd & Ors_ [2001] 1 SLR 241):
+The point that the compensation regime provided for in a 22 was meant to be the rule rather than the exception was reinforced by the UK delegation to the Hague conference (quoted in _Singapore Airlines Ltd & Anor v Fujitsu Microelectronics (Malaysia) Sdn Bhd & Ors_ <span class="citation">[2001] 1 SLR 241</span>):

  The UK agrees with the view that, as a reasonable limit is set to the operator’s liability in return for giving the claimant a right to secure compensation without the burden of proof of negligence , the Convention should limit very narrowly indeed, that is to those where there is an element of criminal intent, the cases where liability is unlimited. ( emphasis added )